Samsung Strike: 18-Day Walkout Could Disrupt Global Chip Supply

 Even if the strike does not fully happen or has only a limited effect, the market is already reacting.
 Industry analyst firm TrendForce notes that the strike news alone has increased expectations of higher prices for DRAM and NAND flash.
 The reason is that demand for memory chips used in AI servers and enterprise SSDs is already strong.
 Any uncertainty on the supply side can push customers to stock up in advance, which drives up spot prices.

 The products most likely to be directly affected are HBM, DDR5 memory, and enterprise SSDs, key components for AI computing.
 If Samsung’s production slows down, customers like Nvidia and Apple may shift orders to SK Hynix or Micron Technology.
-In fact, after the strike news came out, Samsung’s stock price fell more than 6%, while SK Hynix’s stock rose about 7%.
-A sign that the market expects orders to move to competitors.
+After the final breakdown of talks on May 20, Samsung’s stock price fell more than 2.5% in a single session, while SK Hynix’s stock gained on expectations of order transfers.
+Analysts warn that a full 18-day strike could reduce global DRAM supply by 3-4% and NAND supply by 2-3%, potentially pushing up prices of electronics worldwide.

 Key Dates to Watch